Sachiprajapati/python_programs/README.md

 ## Python Programs

-Welcome to the `Python_Programs` repository!
+Welcome to the `python_programs` repository!
 This repository serves as a curated collection of various Python scripts and projects, demonstrating fundamental concepts, common algorithms, and practical programming techniques.

 ## About This Repository